 A great Australian road trip is a rite of passage for many adventurous travellers.

 With an ever changing coastal landscape and an adjacent network of highways that navigate some 25,000 kilometres around the circumference of the continent, you’ll never be short of inspiration for your self-guided Aussie itinerary or a Greyhound Australia Bus itinerary.

-So once you’ve made the decision to head Down Under, and searched the market for the best deal on campervan rental in Australia, you’ll need to decide what part of this vast continent you’d like to explore.
+So once you’ve made the decision to head Down Under, and searched the market for the best deal on holidays to Australia, you’ll need to decide what part of this vast continent you’d like to explore.

-Here’s our guide to five of Australia’s most inspiring wilderness campsites.
+Here’s my guide to five of Australia’s most inspiring wilderness campsites.

 GRAMPIANS NATIONAL PARK VICTORIA